VET Qualification Delivery Procedure

 Ensure transition and teach out requirements are adhered to.
 (Standard 1.26)

-HESG VET Funding Contract
+VET Funding Contract

-|11.||Ensure excursions and practical placements are conducted in accordance with Policy and Procedure.||Education Manager / Coordinator / Trainer / Assessor||For information on requirement in relation to excursions, practical placements and work based training, refer to: VET Work Based Training and Practical Placement Requirements Procedure.|
+|10.||Ensure excursions and practical placements are conducted in accordance with Policy and Procedure.||Education Manager / Trainer / Assessor||

-|1.||Feedback from all stakeholders, including industry, students and staff, is collected and analysed for each qualification.||Education Manager / Coordinator||
+|1.||Collect and analyse feedback from all stakeholders, including industry, students and staff for each qualification.||Education Manager||

-|2.||Following a 12 month validation cycle, July - July, a collated overview of the recommendations and actions to be implemented for each qualification to be developed.||Associate Director /Education Manager / Coordinator||
+|3.||Develop a collated overview of the recommendations and actions to be implemented for each qualification following the 12 month validation cycle.||Director Operations /Education Manager / Coordinator||

 This process allows for feedback and evaluation from various sources, including recommendations and actions from validations to be incorporated into learning and teaching resources and processes for the purpose of continuous improvement.

-|Associate Director / Education Manager / Coordinator||
+|Director Operations / Education Manager / Coordinator||

-The overarching principle is that Federation University will deliver the current training product to a student.
+The overarching principle is that University will deliver the current training product to a student.
 All new students will be enrolled in the most current qualification available.
 This procedure is to be applied to all VET qualifications and students of the University, irrespective of delivery mode or location.

-|1.||Refer to Standards RTOs 2015 and HESG Funding Contract.||Education Manager / Coordinator / Trainer / Assessor||
+|1.||Refer to Standards RTOs 2015 and HESG funding contract.||Education Manager / Coordinator / Trainer / Assessor||

 (Standard 1.26) Transition of training products